 You can update your contact details by logging on to your application, and selecting from the left hand menu.

-As part of your application, you may choose to consent and disclose special categories information about yourself.
-If, at any point, you wish to withdraw your consent, please contact us.
+As part of your application, you may choose to disclose special categories of information about yourself.
+If, at any point, you wish to withdraw your consent to this, please contact us.

 Q: How do I know if the programme is right for me?